3 Best Picture Books to Teach Story Grammar Elements

 This story excels at illustrating internal responses and goal-directed behavior.
 Duncan’s emotional reaction to his problem drives multiple attempts, making it a powerful tool for teaching deeper narrative elements.

-This book is particularly helpful for targeting internal states, which are often challenging for students.
+Why it Works: This book is particularly helpful for targeting internal states and feelings, which are often challenging concepts for our students to grasp.

 How to Use These Books in Narrative Intervention

-If you want support identifying story grammar elements and implementing narrative intervention with confidence, the SLP Summit course on narratives includes:
+If you want step-by-step support for identifying story grammar elements and implementing narrative intervention with confidence, we’ve got you covered.
+Check out our SLP Summit course on narratives!
+It includes ready-to-use graphic organizers, step-by-step teaching strategies, and a story grammar organizer specifically mapped out for Duncan, the Story Dragon.

 Transcript